Cao-lab-zcmu/MCnebula/README.md

 # MCnebula

-&ensp;&ensp;
 MCnebula algorithm integration in R.

 ## Installation

-&ensp;&ensp;
 The following installation has been tested in Pop!_OS 20.04 (Ubuntu 20.04).

 ### Install R

-&ensp;&ensp;
-Install R. We have tested MCnebula in R version 4.2 and 4.1.
+We have tested MCnebula in R version 4.2 and 4.1.
 Maybe R version ≥ 4.0 is feasible.
 Herein, the codes are giving an example with installing R 4.2.
 In bash: